— Client Resources

 - It is helpful ahead of time if you can provide a list of things shots you think you would like included in the video.
 This is something we will do, but you may have some ideas in mind we did not think of.

 - There are three basic styles of videos that we typically create.
-Voiced over video is a compilation of shots that are narrated by a voice over.
-Interview style is where we conduct interviews with the key individuals to illicit enough soundbites that we can edit together to form the narrative.
+Voiced over video is a compilation of shots that are narrated by a voice-over.
+The interview style is where we conduct interviews with the key individuals to illicit enough soundbites that we can edit together to form the narrative.
 Or we can do a text overlay style video using animated text over the shots to tell the story.
 Sometimes we combine these elements.

 With your video know what exactly you want to present to the viewers.
 A lot can tie into time and budget concerns for your project.
 Be sure to review with your production team any additional concerns.
 We hope you learned a lot with this guide to preparing for your video shoot.